Vrije Universiteit Brussel: Basic principles

 because for it to submit to anything else would be the end of its existence.

 This principle is also reflected in the university's motto Scientia vincere tenebras, or Conquering darkness through science, and in its seal.
-The seal of the Vrije Universiteit Brussel displays a beggar's wallet and joined hands on the orange-white-blue (the colours of the Prince of Orange) escutcheon in the emblem, referring to the struggle of the Protestant Geuzen and the Prince of Orange against the oppressive Spanish rule and the Inquisition in the sixteenth century.
+The seal of the VUB displays a beggar's wallet and joined hands on the orange-white-blue (the colours of the Prince of Orange) escutcheon in the emblem, referring to the struggle of the Protestant Geuzen and the Prince of Orange against the oppressive Spanish rule and the Inquisition in the sixteenth century.

-Another basic principle of the Vrije Universiteit Brussel – also incorporated in the university's statutes – is that the institution must be managed according to the model of democracy.
-Practically, this means that all members of the academic community — faculty staff, researchers, personnel, and students – are represented in all governing bodies.
+Another basic principle of the VUB, incorporated in the university's statutes, is that the institution must be managed according to the model of democracy.
+Practically, this means that all members of the academic community—faculty staff, researchers, personnel, and students—are represented in all governing bodies.
 In this way, the university ensures that everyone has a voice in its decision-making processes and participates in its management.
 This principle must also guarantee the independence of the university and the academic freedom.